doakey3/Subsimport/README.rst

 containing all of the words of the song.
 Subsimport will try to split them up into separate syllables.
 You should read through the .txt file and make any corrections as necessary before you split your words.

+After syllabifying words, you may save your dictionary to the default dictionary that Subsimport uses.
+This way, any words you may have needed to edit will be correctly syllabified the next time Subsimport encounters them.

 Split
 -----